-Any persons attending meetings in the Council offices are requested to take a few moments to familiarise themselves with the nearest available fire exit, indicated by the fire evacuation signs.
-In the event of an alarm you must evacuate the building immediately and follow all instructions provided by officers.
-You will be assisted to the nearest designated assembly point until it is safe to return to the building.
+Anyone attending meetings is asked to make themselves aware of the nearest available fire exit.
+In the event of an alarm you must evacuate the building immediately and follow all instructions provided by staff.
+You will be directed to the nearest designated assembly point until it is safe to return to the building.